opencobra/cobratoolbox/README.md

 A tutorial showing how to use the pipeline will also be created.

-Data and result export in open formats (.csv, .xml) has to be better tested, the final aim is to make the pipeline more flexible and connected with softwares other than MATLAB
+Data and result export in open formats (.csv, .xml) has to be better tested and further developed, the final aim is to make the pipeline more flexible and connected with softwares other than MATLAB

 Please report any problem opening threads in the issue section.
-Also any kind of suggestions concerning future directions to follow with the pipeline implementation are welcome.
+Also any kind of suggestions with the pipeline implementation are also welcome.

 Examples
 ========

-Examples of input and output data [part 1] are contained in the MgPipe folder.
+Examples of input and output data [part 1] are contained in the examples folder.

 Spin offs